QuaSi-Software/Documentation/docs/resie_description_components.md

 There are several aspects to be considered when simulating a heat pump based on equation-fitting, which will be briefly described in the following:

-The COP of a heat pump, representing the efficiency in a current time step, depends highly on the temperature of the source and the requested temperature of the heat demand.
+The COP of a heat pump, representing the efficiency in a current timestep, depends highly on the temperature of the source and the requested temperature of the heat demand.
 Generally speaking, the efficiency and thus the COP decreases with larger temperature differences between source and sink.

 Additionaly, the maximum thermal power of the heat pump is not constant for different operation temperatures.
 The available thermal power is decreasing with lower source temperature, an effect that mainly occurs in heat pumps with air as the source medium.
 The rated power given for a specific heat pump is only valid for a specified combination of sink and source temperature.
 The specification for the declaration of the rated power is described in DIN EN 14511[^DINEN14511].

-[^DINEN14511]: DIN EN 14511:2018 (2018): Air conditioner, liquid chiling packages and heat pumps for space heating and cooling and process chillers, with electrically driven compressors.
+[^DINEN14511]: DIN EN 14511:2018 (2018): Air conditioner, liquid chilling packages and heat pumps for space heating and cooling and process chillers, with electrically driven compressors.
 DIN e.V., Beuth-Verlag, Berlin.

 Furthermore, the efficiency and therefor the COP is changing in part load operation.
-In the past, mostly on-off heat pump where used, regulating the total power output in a given time span by alternating the current state beween on and off.
-This causes efficency losses mostly due to thermal capacity effects and initial compression power needed at each start, or rather the compression losses at each shutdown.
+In the past, mostly on-off heat pump where used, regulating the total power output in a given time span by alternating the current state between on and off.
+This causes efficiency losses mostly due to thermal capacity effects and initial compression power needed at each start, or rather the compression losses at each shutdown.
 [Socal2021][^Socal2021]
 In the last years, modulating heat pumps are more common, using a frequency inverter at the electrical power input to adjust the speed of the compression motor and therefor affecting the thermal power output.
 Interestingly, this method leads to an efficiency increase in part load operation with a peak in efficiency at around 30 to 60 % of the nominal power output.
-In the literature, many research groups have investigated this effect, compare for excample to Bettanini2003[^Bettanini2003], Toffanin2019[^Toffanin2019], Torregrosa-Jaime2008[^Torregrosa-Jaime2008], Fuentes2019[^Fuentes2019], Blervaque2015[^Blervaque2015] or Fahlen2012[^Fahlen2012].
+In the literature, many research groups have investigated this effect, compare for example to Bettanini2003[^Bettanini2003], Toffanin2019[^Toffanin2019], Torregrosa-Jaime2008[^Torregrosa-Jaime2008], Fuentes2019[^Fuentes2019], Blervaque2015[^Blervaque2015] or Fahlen2012[^Fahlen2012].

 When heat pumps with air as source medium are used, the losses due to icing effects need to be considered as well.